AlbertoRodriguezSanz/program_only_run_2/README.md

   - Voltage Level: 5V.
 - PICkit4 Tool Options
   - Program Speed: Low (Otherwise an error will pop up when trying to load the firmware).

+First, modify the `canId` variable corresponding to the ID of that encoder.
+The correspondence is detailed in [this diagram](https://robots.uc3m.es/teo-developer-manual/diagrams.html#joint-indexes).
+A value of 100 must be added to the ID of the iPOS node.
+For the neck joint IDs of 27 and 28 need to be assigned for each component.
+For example: for the horizontal component use `canId = 128`.

 Then, follow the next steps:
 * Compile: `Production> Build Main Project`
 * Program: `Production> Make and Program Device Main Project`

 ## Interfacing with the AksIM-2 encoder